 The Foundation for California Community Colleges (FCCC) has created a permanent endowment fund intended to provide scholarship support to California Community College students in perpetuity.
 The fund began in May 2008 with a \$25 million lead gift from The Bernard Osher Foundation.
 The Bernard Osher Foundation will provide scholarship matching funds annually to colleges that participate.
 In order to take advantage of this opportunity, the District and its donors have contributed \$339,728 from the amounts held for others accounts that reside in the Foundation.
-As of December 31, 2019, the ending balance of the Osher Endowment Scholarship was \$421,236.
+As of December 31, 2020 and 2019, the ending balances of the Osher Endowment Scholarship were \$447,249 and \$421,236, respectively.
 The Foundation does not participate in the investment management of the funds.
 All donations to the FCCC Osher Endowment Scholarship must remain in the fund permanently and cannot be returned or used for other purposes.

-Note 5 - Investments
+Note 5 - Fair Value Measurements and Disclosures